top of page

 After busy periods, return to your basics—simple meals, regular training, and consistent routines.
 Don’t try to “punish” yourself with extreme measures.

-This approach helps you maintain control and supports long-term weight maintenance and regain prevention for men.
+This approach helps you maintain control and supports how men can avoid weight regain after fat loss.

 The Role Of Lifestyle Factors In Long-Term Maintenance